libpd/libpd/README.md

 Note: The various language wrappers may have additional requirements.

-Currently the main Makefile builds a dynamic lib on Windows (in MinGW), Linux, & Mac OSX and has the following targets:
+Currently the main Makefile builds a dynamic lib on Windows (in MinGW), Linux, & macOS and has the following targets:

 * **libpd**: build the libpd C core, default if no target is specified
 * **csharplib**: build libpdcsharp